rahuldaware/ab-testing/README.md

 ### Summary
 **State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.**

 I did not use Bonferroni correction.
 This is because, using it will make the experiment more conservative.
-Bonferroni correction is not designed for using with multiple metrics.
-As we are using multiple metrics, using Bonferroni correction will not be of much help.
+The Bonferroni correction is designed to be used with multiple metrics.
+In this experiment, we have multiple metrics and we need all of them to meet some criteria in order to launch.
+If we had multiple metrics, but we would need only one of them to meet our criteria in order to launch, then the Bonferroni correction would have been useful.
+But we need multiple metrics to be satisfied.
+Hence, it would not be useful to use Bonferroni correction here.
 Bonferroni correction is designed for another type of errors, for example, it can help us if planned to launch experiment if one or another metric became statistically significant.There was no discrepancy between the hypothesis test and sign test.

 ### Recommendation